veekaybee/veekaybee.github.io/_posts/2015-08-04-how-big-of-a-sample-size-do-you-need.md

 There are a couple ways to run a quick calculation.
 The fastest is probably [this site](http://www.surveysystem.com/sscalc.htm).
 I use it a lot for quick back of the envelope calculations.
 Normally I would be wary of using a site whose code and methods I didn't know, but this site is generally well-documented, and we'll be cross-checking this value against another method.

-Putting in our nubmers there, we get:
+Putting in our numbers there, we get:

 2,345 as the sample size.